blackary/shoebox/README.md

 ## Tips and Tricks

-* You'll need an amplifier to get much sound out.
+* You'll need an amplifier to get much sound out (especially if demonstrating to an entire classroom).
 I used the [LP-2020A+](http://amzn.com/B0049P6OTI)
 * Watch out for abuse of hot glue
 * If their lid is attached, they'll need to cut it off
 * If the c clamps rattle, you can use some hot glue on them